 Identify the Right Supplier

 The effects of engaging the wrong suppliers can be financially draining.
-Unfortunately, 30 percent of the respondents indicated that their suppliers had poor or inconsistent performance.
-Through excellent procurement market intelligence, these issues and concerns may be minimized.
+Vendors with poor or inconsistent performance can also hurt business operations, or worse, hurt your company’s reputation.
+Through high quality procurement market intelligence, these issues and concerns may be minimized.

-In a recent blog, we discussed the benefits of implementing supplier management, which includes increased efficiency, improved compliance, reduced costs, and improved reliability.
+In another blog, we discussed the benefits of implementing supplier management, which includes increased efficiency, improved compliance, reduced costs, and improved reliability.
 Identifying the correct suppliers for your organization and then managing them appropriately will be key to your procurement efforts.

 Analyze Spend Data and Trends

-The ability to accurately and quickly analyze spend data and trends alleviates other recognized pain points as well.
+The ability to accurately and quickly analyze spend data and trends alleviates other recognized pain points.
 For example, many procurement specialists have stated off-budget spending and overspending are serious concerns in their organization.
-We recently discussed the importance of spend analysis within procurement.
+We have previously discussed the importance of spend analysis within procurement.

 Complete Supplier Analysis and Risk Monitoring

-The ability to analyze existing supplier relationships and to assess risk factors may also be improved through procurement market intelligence.
-Our recent blog on supplier compliance discusses the importance of managing and monitoring suppliers once you have considered their capabilities.
+The ability to analyze existing supplier relationships and to assess risk factors can be improved through procurement market intelligence.
+Our blog on supplier compliance discusses the importance of managing and monitoring suppliers once you have considered their capabilities.

-According to Levvel’s Guide to Sourcing Automation, approximately 30 to 49 percent of businesses across a wide range of industries require department management approval for requests.
-Department managers must analyze the requests closely to determine if the cost is justified, to vet the supplier and to make other critical decisions.
+Businesses across a wide range of industries require department management approval for requests.
+Department managers must analyze the requests closely to determine if the cost is justified, vet the supplier, and make critical decisions.
 When the order or request is backed up by solid intelligence data, it gains credibility.
 More than that, department managers are able to make informed and superior decisions in many cases.

 While there are manual methods available for gathering and analyzing procurement market data, the reality is that many businesses across a wide range of industries struggle with common pain points that could be addressed through automated processes.
 Accurate and timely intelligence has helped many companies to make better decisions regarding new and current suppliers.
 They have been able to save money, reduce risk and achieve other essential benefits.
 With this in mind, procurement specialists may need to analyze how they gather and analyze market data in their departments and identify possible areas for improvement.